Product Analytics Table

 Learn how Triple Whale classifies new/returning customers.

-Pixel Conversion Rate
+Pixel Conversion Ratepixel_conversion_rateformula

 The percentage of visits who made a purchase.